Madlab2/CloudMetrics/README.md

 This suite is developped for the TUM Data Innovation Lab 2023 to compare synthetically generated point clouds from a city/road environment with real, labelled LiDAR scans from the same area.

 ## Requirements
-This suite is only developped/tested on Windows
+This suite is only developped/tested on Windows 11 pro with
-- Docker Desktop
+- Docker Desktop (using WSL2)
 - Visual Studio Code

 ## How to use